 Listen for Good is a grant initiative dedicated to building the practice of listening to the people we seek to help.
 We invite nonprofits and funders to join us in exploring a simple but systematic and rigorous way of getting feedback from the people we ultimately hope are benefiting from foundation funding and the services and products that funding supports.
 We want to explore new and different ways to engage with the perspectives, experiences and ideas shared through high quality feedback loops.
 As such, Listen for Good is focused on broadly applying the Net Promoter System℠ (NPS®), which has been used widely in customer feedback circles, to the nonprofit beneficiary context.

-To date, Listen for Good, along with over twenty nominating co-funders, has provided grants to 32 nonprofits for the purpose of building high quality feedback loops.
-We are currently reviewing our third round of proposals.
+To date, Listen for Good, along with twenty-eight nominating co-funders, has provided grants to 46 nonprofits for the purpose of building high quality feedback loops.

 The window for accepting Listen for Good grant proposals is now closed.
-See below for a list of grant recipients.
+Click below to see our grant recipients.

 How Organizations Participate

 In order to engage more funders in supporting beneficiary feedback efforts and using the data to inform their work, Listen for Good is structured as a co-funding engagement.
 To participate in Listen for Good, a nonprofit must be nominated by one of its existing funders.
 If the nonprofit(s) a funder nominates is selected to participate in Listen for Good, the nominating funder will contribute $20,000 of the $60,000 grant total for each nonprofit selected.

 We accepted proposals from funder-nominated nonprofits on a rolling basis to participate in Listen for Good.
 We had three proposal deadlines and offered informational webinars before each proposal deadline to answer applicants’ questions.
 Participation in these webinars was optional and did not influence funding decisions.